adityapaikrao/adityapaikrao/README.md

 **`Aspiring Engineer, driving change one line of code at a time`**

 I am currently a graduate student at University at Buffalo, leveling up my skills at the intersection of Machine Learning, Data Science and Software Engineering.
+My interests lie

+## What's My Story?

+At the tender age of 8, I was handed a PC by my parents.
+This has been widely regarded as a questionable decision, sparking endless nights of coding and debugging.
+A quick summary of my endeavours so far:

+👨‍🎓: Master's in Computer Science, University at Buffalo (2024) *(Ongoing)*

+🧑‍💻: 3 years as a Senior Data Scientist at HSBC Asset Management (2021-2024)

+👨‍🎓: Bachelor's in Electrical Engineering, IIT Kanpur (2017-2021)

 ## My Tech Stack
 <img height='23' src='https://ziadoua.github.io/m3-Markdown-Badges/badges/Python/python1.svg'> <img height='23' src='https://ziadoua.github.io/m3-Markdown-Badges/badges/C++/c++1.svg'>